wendyverdonk93/docs/content/tools/server2server/server-to-server-integration-for-credit-cards-what-is-it.md

 pagetitle: "Server to Server integration for credit card"
 weight: 74
 title: "Server to Server"
-meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
-As well as Support pages for Payment Methods, Tools and General Questions.
-You can also find the contact details of our Support Team and Integration Team."
+meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
+You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration teams."
 read_more: '.'
 ---
 ## What it is